HMAS Australia (D84): Post-war

-During May 1951, Australia transported Sir John Northcott, the Governor of New South Wales, to Lord Howe Island for jubilee celebrations.
+During May 1951, Australia transported John Northcott, the Governor of New South Wales, to Lord Howe Island for jubilee celebrations.
 In July, the cruiser visited New Caledonia.
 During 1952, the cruiser visited New Guinea, New Britain, and the Solomon Islands, and undertook a training cruise to New Zealand from mid September to 6 October.
 Australia made a port visit to New Zealand in October 1953.
 During February and March 1954, the cruiser served as part of the escort for the Royal Yacht Gothic, during the Australian leg of Queen Elizabeth II's coronation world tour.
 Later, in May, Australia transported Governor-General Sir William Slim, along with his wife and staff, on a cruise of the Coral Sea, Great Barrier Reef, and Whitsunday Passage.
 During this voyage, a disabled Dutch landing ship was located and towed to Cairns.